Race Driver: Grid: Downloadable content

 Codemasters released two downloadable content (DLC) packs; the first of the two was released on 4 December 2008, the 8-Ball Pack on the Xbox Live Marketplace and the PlayStation Network.
 The pack contained eight new cars and these include the McLaren F1 GTR, TVR Cerbera Speed 12, Mitsubishi Lancer Evolution X, Honda S2000, Nissan GT-R (S-G2008), Volkswagen Nardo, Pontiac Firebird and the Volvo C30.
 The 8-Ball Pack also came complete with two new multiplayer events set on existing circuits from across Grid's three continents.
-The second DLC pack dubbed the Prestige Pack was released in March 4, 2010 (for the PlayStation 3 only).
+The second DLC pack dubbed the Prestige Pack was released in March 4, 2010 in PAL regions and March 11, 2010 in North America, for the PlayStation 3 only.
 The pack added Mount Panorama Circuit and ten cars, including the Ferrari F430 GTC, Bugatti Veyron and Ferrari F575 GTC.

 Reception

-Grid received "generally favorable" reviews on all platforms according to video game review aggregator Metacritic.
+Grid received "generally favorable" reviews on all platforms according to video game review aggregator website Metacritic.

-Edge ranked the game #41 on its list of "The 100 Best Games To Play Today", stating that "it blows cobwebs from the genre, with handling a great balance of sim twitchiness and arcade abandon, breathtaking speed, and a sense of being there like no other racer".
+Edge ranked the game #41 on its list of "The 100 Best Games To Play Today", stating that: "it blows cobwebs from the genre, with handling a great balance of sim twitchiness and arcade abandon, breathtaking speed, and a sense of being there like no other racer".

-North American publication Nintendo Power gave the game a score of 8.5 out of 10.
+North American publication Nintendo Power gave the game a score of 8.5 out of ten.
 The review heaped praise on the game's robust car and course customization features, superb graphics, and multiplayer modes.
-N-Europe gave the game an 8 out of 10.
+N-Europe gave the game an eight out of ten.
 IGN awarded Grid with its DS: Best Racing Game 2008 award.

 Awards

 Grid received a BAFTA award in the Sports category at the British Academy Video Games Awards.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Grid for "Racing Game of the Year".

 Sequels

 Codemasters released a sequel to Grid, named Grid 2, using the improved EGO engine and was released in May 2013.
 It is followed by a second sequel Grid Autosport, released in June 2014.
-A fourth installment, simply known as Grid, was released in September 2019 for Microsoft Windows, Xbox One, PlayStation 4, and Stadia.
+A fourth installment, simply known as Grid, was released in September 2019 for Microsoft Windows, Xbox One, PlayStation 4 and Stadia.
 A fifth and latest installment, Grid Legends, was released in February 2022 with Electronic Arts served as a new publisher.